lucprincen/lucidian-tides/Sessions/2 - A Defector's Decency.md

 We don't spot any cannons, but there are three large ballista on the ship.
 Two of them fire at us, hitting our hull from the side.

 A second salvo of cannon shots causes the merchant's ship's rudder to be shot to pieces, disabling the manoeuverability of the ship.
 The captain of the merchant ship calls for the crew to halt the ship and we eventually board the ship.
-Captain asks for the crew to remain unharmed.
+The captain introduces himself as Captain Jamuz and asks for the crew to remain unharmed.

 Checking the ship's cargo, we find:
 - 2 bags of Marquesian spices, worth 500gp